heliopython/heliopy/doc/source/guide/installing.rst

 Module requirements
 -------------------

-Each module has a set of dependencies that are required that module to be used.
+Each module has a set of dependencies that are required for that module to be used.
 To automatically install dependencies for a specific module, use `pip install heliopy[modname]`, e.g. for the 'coordinates' module::

   pip install heliopy[coordinates]